Azure-Samples/azure-iot-hub-large-twin-example/COMMON_SETUP.md

 ### Create the resource group

-If the target resource group was not previously created, create it now
+If the target resource group was not previously created, create it now:

 ```bash
 az group create -n $RESOURCE_GROUP -l $LOCATION